arthurmaul/ecspo/README.md

 # ECSPO

+NOTE: This was a learning project to help me understand ecs and development in python.
+It is not intended for serious use

 ## An ecs implementation for game development in python
 - implementation focusing on basic data structures and functions
 - intuitive api with minimal boilerplate and fast startup